-Junior Year Research Scholarships
+Junior Research Scholarships

 The program provides juniors with the opportunity to work on a research project in close collaboration with a Dartmouth faculty mentor.
 Funding for the program is provided by multiple sources, including gifts from Dartmouth alumni.

 - Students can work as research assistants on a faculty project or generate an independent research project and conduct the research with a faculty mentor.